• Skip to primary navigation

 A pumpkin cheesecake bar sitting on a wooden serving board.

-No-bake pumpkin cheesecake bars are the perfect make-ahead dessert recipe.
+Yes, these are the perfect make-ahead dessert recipe.
 They need a minimum of 8 hours in the refrigerator to set properly and taste even better after a full day of storage.
+Prepare your cheesecake bars up to 2 days ahead of an event and store, covered, in the refrigerator until ready to slice and serve.

 Recommended